Nobody wants to be famous for their pearly yellows.

 “And we haven’t seen an increase in problems like cavity risk or tooth fractures after bleaching,” she says.

 The American Dental Association (ADA) has also said that hydrogen peroxide whiteners are safe and effective.

 If you do use them, Dr. Clemmons advises how to do so safely:

 - Look for the ADA seal of approval.
 You’ll find it on whitening toothpastes and teeth bleaching products that have been found safe and effective in independent tests.

 - Follow the instructions.
 Some products are designed to be used once a day, while others can be used twice a day.
-Some you use for a week, some for two … you get the idea.
+Some, you use for a week, some, for two … you get the idea.
 To protect your teeth, be sure to follow the product’s instructions.

 - See your dentist.
 “Ask your dentist if these products are right for you,” Dr. Clemons says.
 Bleaching products work best on teeth that have yellowed with aging, or teeth that are stained from food and drink (looking at you, coffee and red wine).
 But brown or gray discoloration could signal problems that a bleaching kit won’t fix.
 It’s also important to tackle concerns like gum disease or cavities before starting a bleaching treatment.
-“Your dentist can also recommend the best product for you, and make sure you’re doing it right,” she says.
+“Your dentist can also recommend the best product for you, and make sure you’re doing it right,” she adds.

 - Listen to your teeth.
-Some people develop temporary sensitivity in the gums or teeth when using whitening products.
+Some people develop temporary sensitivity in their gums or teeth when using whitening products.
 That’s not a sign of long-term damage, but it can be uncomfortable.
 If it happens to you, consider taking a break from bleaching or switching to a milder product.
 Again, talk to your dentist for the right advice.